shashi-3000/Internsphere/README.md

 npm run dev

-The backend will be running on http://localhost:3000.
+(Backend will run on http://localhost:3000)

-2. Running the Frontend Server
+### 2. Frontend Server (React)
 Open a new terminal and navigate to the frontend directory:

-cd frontend
+cd code/frontend

-Install all the required packages from package.json:
+Install dependencies from package.json:

 npm install